Before I begin, I would like to thank the Classic Film and TV Café for hosting this wonderful, very interesting blogathon!

 This suave hoofer was born in Omaha, Nebraska as Fred Austerlitz on May 10th 1899.
 Much like Doris Day, Fred got started quite early, dancing with his sister Adele in several shows as a partnership at the age of 6.

 By 1918 Fred quickly outgrew the pair and eventually his sister.
 Despite this obvious talent disparity, the two continued to tour, performing in London in shows like The Bunch and Judy, Lady Be Good, Funny Face, and an early version of The Band Wagon from 1922 through 1931.

 Hoping to give the partnership one last shot, the siblings took their act to Hollywood for a screen test- only to be rejected by Paramount Pictures.
 The pair split in 1932.
 Adele went on to marry and settle down in a comfortable home life, while Fred honed his craft and continue to work on Broadway.
 Aspiring to expand his range, Astaire once again went to Hollywood to try his luck, and boy was he lucky.

 I love Fred for this very reason.
-No matter what movie he was in, you could guarentee you’ll have a great cinematic experience.
-His work ethic was unparallelled and it showed in his dance numbers.
+No matter what movie he was in, you could guarantee you’ll have a great cinematic experience.
+His work ethic was unparalleled and it showed in his dance numbers.

 For that reason, I have him on the number 4 spot on this list.

 Ingrid Bergman is one of those actresses that you wish were still alive today.
 In her prime, she made some remarkable movies that I still rewatch to this day.
 I only wished she could’ve made more…